 What to see and where to stop in Transylvania

-I just love this part of the country, and I’ve always done.
+I just love this part of the country, and I’ve always done it.
 I remember being in university and deciding from one day to another to go on a road trip in Transylvania, without knowing where and how.

 But this time we were a bit more organized, and we knew where we wanted to stop and what we wanted to see.
 That doesn’t mean we did not stop by in unplanned locations, because we did.